cameronxdx-cloud/Day-Trading/Continuation Patterns (Next)/Continuation Patterns.md

 **When you see an aggressive high upside, will little pull back, look for a potential flag pattern** Volume bars are strong during that spike up

+## Recap

+**CONTINUATION PATTERNS** - Favor a continuation of the trend.
+Also known as consolidation patterns and reflect market participants pausing before next move.